 part of an algebra word wall |

-That last reason is probably the most important impact I have seen since adding a word wall to our classroom.
+That last reason is probably the most important impact I have seen since adding a math word wall to our classroom.
 The supports are there for kids who need them, allowing more students to feel that maybe math is for them after all.

 part of a financial literacy word wall |

-part of a 7th grade math word wall |
+probability on a 7th grade math word wall |

 To me this is a huge part of being a math teacher.
 I need my students to know that math is for everyone.